restub/restub/README.md

 * Enable built-in tracing with a single line of code
 * Explore API calls logs within your IDE while running the unit tests
 * Use unannotated POCO classes for requests and responses
+* Execute HTTP GET, POST, HEAD, PUT, PATCH, OPTIONS or DELETE requests
 * Implement Authenticator if your API requires authentication
 * Supports .NET 4.6.2 and .NET 6.0 frameworks

 ## Disadvantages

 * No async support as of now (planned for the future versions)
+* No support for XML serialization (currently not planned)
 * Depends on RestSharp and Newtonsoft.Json libraries.

 <details>